dry rubs, gift baskets

 More...

 BBQ rub is the second most important part of the BBQ process, the smoking technique being the first.
-Knox's Chipotle BBQ dry rub has a bit of the smokey built in as Chipotle peppers are smoked.
+Knox's Chipotle BBQ dry rub has a bit of the smoky built in as Chipotle peppers are smoked.
 We also use the finest smoked Spanish paprika available.
 We use a flake gourmet sea salt but not as a filler.
 The amount of salt is enough to constrict the capillaries in the meat, making it succulent, but not enough to make it salty.

 Apply 3 hours before grilling or smoking, to maximize the flavor.
 Remember to refrigerate as to not let your meat spoil.